• Discounts and special offers

 So, Trudy headed back to her lawyer's office and signed another form.
 But weeks passed, and she still had not received any money.
 Trudy claims she had no idea what information the insurer was missing or what they wanted.

-Action News called the insurance company, and according to the broadcaster, a representative told them the company didn’t receive Trudy’s paperwork until mid-August and the forms weren’t in “good order.”
+Action News called the insurance company, and according to the broadcaster, a representative said the company didn’t receive Trudy’s paperwork until mid-August and the forms weren’t in “good order.”
 Some time later, Action News contacted the company’s vice president of customer experience.
 It reports that, just a few hours later, the company processed Trudy’s claim and overnighted her check.

 Six months after her husband’s death, Trudy finally accessed her money.
 But she still thinks she shouldn’t have had to wait so long.